bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 > All the vertexes are the same color.
 They're supposed to be different colors if they're not connected, and right now none of them are.

-The below adjustments do not directly address the issue, but it seems that the underlying cause of this problem is a non-functioning methods in `graph.py`.
-Therefore, addressing those ultimately addresses this.
+The below adjustments do not directly address the issue, but it seems that the underlying cause of this problem is non-functioning methods in `graph.py`.
+Specifically, the non-functioning methods prevent classification of vertices into different components, so all the vertices end up being drawn the same color because they're all `self.components == 0`.

+Therefore, addressing those methods ultimately addresses this issue.

 **Adjustments**

 In `dfs`

+* The variable name confusion resulted in the totally wrong thing being returned.
+We are now returning `visited`, which returns all the vertices traversed starting from the `start` vertex.
 * Added `- visited` to the argument passed to `stack.extend()`.
-This ensures we don't visit visited vertices again.
+This ensures we don't add vertices already visited into the stack.
 * We also need to add visited vertices to the `visited` stack.
-Otherwise, we still visit the visited vertices again and again and again and again and again and again and again and again...
+Otherwise, we filter nothing when we go `self.vertices[current] - visited`, so we still visit the visited vertices again and again and again and again and again and again and again and again...
-* The variable name confusion resulted in the totally wrong thing being returned.
-We are now returning `visited`, which returns all the vertices traversed starting from the `start` vertex.

 In `find_components`

-* changed `if vertex in visited:` to `if vertex not in visited:`.
+* Changed `if vertex in visited:` to `if vertex not in visited:`.
 The point of this line is to ensure we don't consider vertices we've already visited.
 But if we had the line as it was formerly, *we'd never visit any vertex, even for the first time, because we have not visited any vertex*.

 <hr>